Human Rights Groups Ask IOC to Move Olympics From China

 It could happen again.

-China is host to the 2022 Winter Olympics with rumblings of a boycott and calls to move the games from Beijing because of alleged human rights violations.
+Beijing is to host the 2022 Winter Olympics with rumblings of a boycott and calls to move the games because of alleged human rights violations.

-International Olympic President Thomas Bach was presented with that demand ahead of the body's executive board meeting in Switzerland on Wednesday by a coalition of human-rights groups representing Tibet, Uighurs in China's Xinjiang region, Hong Kong and others.
+A coalition of human rights groups delivered that demand to International Olympic Committee President Thomas Bach ahead of the body's executive board meeting in Switzerland on Wednesday.
 In a letter, the group asked the IOC to “reverse its mistake in awarding Beijing the honor of hosting the Winter Olympic Games in 2022.”

-The letter said that the 2008 Olympics had failed to improve China's human rights record, and that since then, it has built “an Orwellian surveillance network” in Tibet and incarcerated more than a million Uighurs, a mostly Muslim ethnic group.
+The letter said that the 2008 Olympics had failed to improve China's human rights record, and that since then, it has built “an Orwellian surveillance network” in Tibet and incarcerated more than a million Uighurs, a mostly Muslim ethnic group, in the Xinjiang region.
 It listed a litany of other alleged abuses from Hong Kong to the Inner Mongolia region, as well as intimidation of Taiwan.

+Chinese foreign ministry spokesperson Zhao Lijian accused the groups of trying to politicize sports, which he said is against the spirit of the Olympic Charter.

-China has repeatedly denied the charges and accused other countries of interfering in its internal affairs.
-It at first denied the existence of the camps for Uighurs, and then said they were job training centers to battle terrorism.
+China has repeatedly denied human rights abuses.
+It at first said the camps for Uighurs didn't exist, and then said they were job training centers to combat terrorism.

-“Through vocational education and training, Xinjiang has taken preventive counter-terrorism and de-radicalization measures, effectively contained the once frequent terrorist activities, and protected the right to life, health and development of all ethnic groups to the best extent," foreign ministry spokesperson Hua Chunying said last week.
+“Through vocational education and training, Xinjiang has taken preventive counter-terrorism and de-radicalization measures, effectively contained the once frequent terrorist activities, and protected the right to life, health and development of all ethnic group," another spokesperson, Hua Chunying, said last week.
 "Over the past four years there hasn’t been a single terrorist attack in Xinjiang.”

+However, two Uighur organizations accused the Chinese government of mass detention, torture and genocide in a complaint sent to the International Criminal Court on Wednesday, NBC News reports.

-The International Olympic Committee argued the 2008 Olympics would transform China and improve its human rights record.
+Back before the 2008 games, the IOC argued the Olympics would transform China and improve its human rights record.
 Instead, they are often compared to Hitler's 1936 Berlin Olympics; an authoritarian state using the games as a stage.

 A Washington Post editorial this month suggested China should lose the Olympics.
 “The world must ask whether China, slowly strangling an entire people, has the moral standing to host the 2022 Winter Olympics," it said.
 "We think not.”